Abscess

 Abscess:

-A localized collection of pus (dead white blood cells, bacteria, and tissue debris) within the body.
+Essentially, an abscess is a localized collection of pus within the body, which consists of dead white blood cells, bacteria, and tissue debris.

 Pyogenic: